Was Jesus crucified on Wednesday or Friday?

 Resurrection late in the day before sunset |

 In the light of this tremendous, undeniable evidence of the Word of God, we can positively affirm that Jesus was not, and could not have been, resurrected on the Sabbath.
-Neither could He have been crucified on a Wednesday or Thursday as this would have Firstfruits fall on the wrong day.
-With a Wednesday crucifixion and literal 72 hours in the grave, the resurrection would occur on a Saturday Sabbath, which should precisely match the day of Firstfruits (16 Nisan) but does not.
-With a Wednesday crucifixion, Firstfruits (16 Nisan) will fall on Friday, meaning the resurrection should also be on Friday.
-It would seem to be clear that under the Wednesday crucifixion theory, Firstfruits (16 Nisan) can't be fitted in anywhere and remain harmonious with scripture.
-Therefore, this completely excludes the possibility of a Wednesday crucifixion and 72 hour theory that some would promote.
+Neither could He have been crucified on a Wednesday or Thursday as both days would have Firstfruits fall on the wrong day.
+If the crucifixion was Wednesday and a literal 72 hours in the grave, the resurrection would occur on a Saturday Sabbath, which should precisely match the day of Firstfruits (16 Nisan) but does not.
+With a Wednesday crucifixion, Firstfruits (16 Nisan) will fall on Friday, meaning that the resurrection should also be on Friday.
+It becomes very clear that if the crucifixion was Wednesday, Firstfruits (16 Nisan) can't be fitted in anywhere and remain harmonious with scripture.
+Therefore, this completely excludes the possibility of a Wednesday crucifixion and literal 72 hour theory that some would promote.